tim-smart/droff/packages/droff/README.md

 Basic ping example.
 Look at `droff-interactions` and `droff-commands` for examples that work with slash commands etc.

+Please note that you have to subscribe to `client.effects$` for the client to function.
+This essentially starts the client.

 ```typescript
 import { createClient, Intents } from "droff";
 import * as RxO from "rxjs/operators";